 - Amaranth: Pronounced am-uh-ranth, this grain is from Mexico and is similar in yield to rice or maize.

 - Buckwheat: This gluten-free seed comes from a plant that is a cousin of greens such as rhubarb or sorrel.
 It is available as a flour or in its pure form.

 - Chia seeds: Chia seeds come from a plant in the mint family.

-- Wattleseed: Also called Acacia seeds from its Australian Acacia origin, wattleseeds are commonly described as an exotic spice.
-Most commonly added to dishes from a ground form.
+- Wattleseed: Also called Acacia seeds from its Australian Acacia origin, wattleseeds are a flavorful spice, with hints of chocolate, hazelnut, and coffee.
+It is most commonly added to dishes from a ground form.

 - Kañiwa: Pronounced kan-yee-wah, is sometimes confused with quinoa, because of mispronunciation, but this much smaller cousin of quinoa has an identity all its own.
 Its origin, use, and preparation are identical to quinoa, however, it doesn't have the saponin coating, making it a little easier to prepare.